Iceland: Demographics

 The population of the island is believed to have varied from 40,000 to 60,000 in the period ranging from initial settlement until the mid-19th century.
 During that time, cold winters, ash fall from volcanic eruptions, and bubonic plagues adversely affected the population several times.
-There were 37 famine years in Iceland between 1500 and 1804.
+There were 37 years of famine in Iceland between 1500 and 1804.
 The first census was carried out in 1703 and revealed that the population was then 50,358.
 After the destructive volcanic eruptions of the Laki volcano during 1783–1784, the population reached a low of about 40,000.
-Improving living conditions have triggered a rapid increase in population since the mid-19th century—from about 60,000 in 1850 to 320,000 in 2008.
+Improving living conditions have triggered a rapid increase in population since the mid-19th century, from about 60,000 in 1850 to 320,000 in 2008.
 Iceland has a relatively young population for a developed country, with one out of five people being 14 years old or younger.
 With a fertility rate of 2.1, Iceland is one of only a few European countries with a birth rate sufficient for long-term population growth (see table below).

 In December 2007, 33,678 people (13.5% of the total population) living in Iceland had been born abroad, including children of Icelandic parents living abroad.
 Around 19,000 people (6% of the population) held foreign citizenship.
 Polish people make up the largest minority group by a considerable margin and still form the bulk of the foreign workforce.
-About 8,000 Poles now live in Iceland, 1,500 of them in Fjarðabyggð where they make up 75% of the workforce who are constructing the Fjarðarál aluminium plant.
+About 8,000 Poles now live in Iceland, 1,500 of them in Fjarðabyggð, where they make up 75% of the workforce who are constructing the Fjarðarál aluminium plant.
 Large-scale construction projects in the east of Iceland (see Kárahnjúkar Hydropower Plant) have also brought in many people whose stay is expected to be temporary.
 Many Polish immigrants were also considering leaving in 2008 as a result of the Icelandic financial crisis.